asantar0/SOG/README.md

 - Visual style adaptable via CSS.
 - WordPress Multisite compatible (support in progress).
 - Use of ipinfo.io to log Countries.
+- Localstore in order to avoid warning message to same site accepted.

 ## Installation